javak87/2025-06-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/03-parallelize-training.md

 ## Let's start coding!

-- Whenever you see **TODOs**💻📝, it means you need to follow the instructions to either copy-paste the code or type it yourself.
+- Whenever you see **TODOs**💻📝, follow the instructions to either copy-paste the code at the specified line numbers or type it yourself.

+- Depending on how you copy and paste, the line numbers may vary, but always refer to the TODO numbers in the code and slides.

 ---